JacobParis/tornado/README.md

 # 🌪 Tornado 🌪
 A Todo List app for Oscar Intelligence

+# Demo

+The site is live here: [Tornado on Netlify](https://zealous-lovelace-648e94.netlify.com)

 # Usage

 Clone this repository to your local environment